-Duties and Responsibilites: The GSS President is the spokesperson and chair of the GSS Executive Committee.
+Duties and Responsibilities: The GSS President is the spokesperson and chair of the GSS Executive Committee.
 The President also sits on many of the important University committees, and meets regularly with the deans.

 Statement of Intent:

-Duties and Responsibilites: Oversees graduate student representation on University committees and is the official parliamentarian of the GSS.
+Duties and Responsibilities: Oversees graduate student representation on University committees and is the official parliamentarian of the GSS.
 The Vice-President also acts as a liaison between the Activities Committee and the Executive Committee.

-Duties and Responsibilites: Maintains accurate records of business conducted by the GSS and its committees, as well as records of the GSS membership.
+Duties and Responsibilities: Maintains accurate records of business conducted by the GSS and its committees, as well as records of the GSS membership.

-Duties and Responsibilites: Administers the GSS budget, maintains the Senates financial records and handles all funding and disbursement orders.
+Duties and Responsibilities: Administers the GSS budget, maintains the Senates financial records and handles all funding and disbursement orders.